VCGI/school-district-builder/README.md

 ## **Features**

+* **Interactive Mapping**: Visualize all towns in Vermont on an interactive map powered by Leaflet.
-* **Interactive Map:** Assign any of Vermont's towns to custom districts.
+* **Custom District Creation**: Assign towns to custom-named and color-coded districts.
-* **Dynamic Data:** Get instant feedback on the number of students, public schools, and Grand List per student for each district you create.
+* **Real-time Data Analysis**: Get instant updates on key statistics for each district, including student population, town count, and Grand List value per student.
-* **Preset Maps:** Start from a blank slate or use presets.
-* **Share & Collaborate:** Generate a unique, shareable link that saves your entire map configuration, including district names and assignments.
+* **Preset Geographies**: Quickly start by pre-populating districts based on existing boundaries like Counties or Regional Planning Commissions.
+* **Detailed School Information**: Expand district cards to view details about the public and independent schools located within them.
-* **Export Data:**
+* **Export & Share**:
+    * Generate comprehensive, multi-page reports comparing district metrics.
-  * Download your map as a jpg.
+    * Download a high-resolution JPG image of your custom map.
-  * Export all town-to-district assignments as a csv.
+    * Export town-to-district assignments as a CSV file.
-* **Import Assignments:** Load a previously exported CSV file to restore a map configuration.
+    * Create and copy a shareable URL that saves your entire map configuration for others to view and edit.

 ## **Running the Project Locally**